borg286/sevtech/README.md

 * Also it takes a while for the teleporter to function and the world to load.

+* Additional Portals can be made with wood harvested from a portal tree then ignited with a talisman.
+A full portal tree is not needed.

 ## Tinker's Construct Tools:

 * Shuriken: The upper left-hand corner determines what material repairs it.